 We remain interested in finding Aramark workers anywhere in the United States with information about false bills or fraud against government entities.
 While Michigan’s whistleblower law is focused on Medicaid, many states and the federal government have very broad whistleblower laws that allow large awards to be paid to those with information about fraud involving government funds.

 To become a whistleblower, one must have original source (inside) information about fraud and must file a complaint in a federal district court.
 The government then has the opportunity to investigate.
-Ultimately, if the government receives any money, the whistleblower will receive a percentage.
+Ultimately, if the government receives any money, the whistleblower will receive between 15% and 30% of whatever the government recovers from the wrongdoers.

 Interested in learning more?
 Over the last 12 months our whistleblower clients earned over $100 million in award monies.
 The awards are real.
 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 All inquiries are protected by the attorney – client privilege and kept strictly confidential.